A study looking at scans to see how chemoradiotherapy is working for head and neck cancers

 Other

-This study is looking at a number of different scans to see how head and neck cancers are responding to chemoradiotherapy Open a glossary item.
+This study looked at a number of different scans to see how head and neck cancers responded to chemoradiotherapy Open a glossary item

 More about this trial

-Doctors can treat head and neck cancers with a combination of radiotherapy and chemotherapy.
+Doctors often treat head and neck cancers with a combination of radiotherapy and chemotherapy.
 This is called chemoradiotherapy.
-They use CT scans and MRI scans to find out about the size and shape of the cancer and the surrounding tissue.

 • DW MRI scan